Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 6. Butyl Rubber waterproof membranes

 Butyl rubber membranes are made from synthetic rubber known for its impermeability and elasticity.
-Butyl membranes consist of higher flexibility, resistant to UV and ozone and excellent weatherability.
-Therefore, these membranes are used in roofing, pond liners, tank liners and in reservoirs.
+Butyl membranes consist of higher flexibility, are resistant to UV and ozone, and have excellent weatherability.
+Therefore, these membranes are used in roofing, pond liners, tank liners, and in reservoirs.

 Butyl Rubber